MwVc/gifGen/README.md

 ## Credits

-- This project was created by [Your Name].
 - GIFs are retrieved from the [Giphy API](https://developers.giphy.com/docs/api/).
 - Inspiration and guidance for this project may have been drawn from various online tutorials and resources.